Phpcraft/core/README.md

 ## Using the Phpcraft client, server, or listping utility

+    # Cloning the repository:
+    git clone git@github.com:timmyRS/Phpcraft
+    cd Phpcraft
+    # Showing information about available commands and arguments:
+    php client.php help
+    php server.php help
+    php listping.php

-Clone this repository, and then you can run the `client.php`, `server.php`, and `listping.php`.
-You can also provide arguments to the client and server; get a list of possible arguments using `php <file> help`.
-The client has a couple of built-in commands — type `.help` in it for more information.
+The client also has a couple of built-in commands — type `.help` in it for more information.
+Enjoy!

 ## Using Phpcraft as a library